YoanAncelly/game-bot-builder/docs/USER_GUIDE.md

   - You're experiencing false negatives with standard matching
 - **How it works:** The system automatically checks multiple rescaled versions of your template image against the screen, finding the best match.
 - **Performance note:** Using multi-scale matching increases processing time, as the system must perform multiple template matching operations at different scales.

+#### Recommended Settings for Common Scenarios

+- **Fast-Paced Games (e.g., aim trainers):**
+  - Enable color filtering with auto-detection
+  - Enable shape matching with threshold around 0.7
+  - Set match threshold to 0.75-0.85
+  - Use multi-scale matching only if necessary

+- **UI Elements in Strategy Games:**
+  - Use higher match threshold (0.85-0.95)
+  - Shape matching often unnecessary
+  - Color filtering helpful for buttons and icons

+- **Hard-to-Detect Moving Targets:**
+  - Enable all three advanced features
+  - Use lower match threshold (0.6-0.7)
+  - Increase scale steps to 7-10
+  - Use wider scale range (e.g., 0.7-1.3)

 ### Actions Panel